xzx20001026/Do-a-try/README.md

-# Do-a-try
+# A small python game
-I never use github before, as a result, it is just for a try????
+This is my first time to use github